ibm-cloud-docs/mqcloud/mqoc_jms_tls.md

   The following command creates a key database our application can use as a trust store.
 Navigate to the same folder as the JMS application and execute this command:

+In Windows and Linux environments only:
-- `ikeycmd -keydb -create -db trust -pw <trustStorePassword> -type jks -expire 0`
+  - `ikeycmd -keydb -create -db <trustStoreName>.jks -pw <trustStorePassword> -type jks -expire 0`
     - `<trustStorePassword>` - choose a password and remember it for future use.

 8. **Import the queue manager's public key into the trust store**

   Enter the following command to add the certificate to our new trust store:

+In Windows and Linux environments:
-- `ikeycmd -cert -add -db trust.jks -file <path_to_cert>/qmgrcert.pem -label DigiCertRootCA -pw <trustStorePassword>`
+  - `ikeycmd -cert -add -db <trustStoreName>.jks -file qmgrcert.pem -label qmgrcert -pw <trustStorePassword>`
     - `<trustStorePassword>` - this is the password created in the previous step.

-  - `<path_to_cert>` - this is the location you downloaded the queue managers public key to
+ In Mac OSX environment:
+  - `keytool -importcert -file qmgrcert.pem  -alias qmgrcert -keystore <trustStoreName>.jks -storepass <trustStorePassword>`

  A key database has now successfully been created to use as a trust store, and the queue manager's public key has been imported to our new trust store.

 9. **Configure the JMS application to use the trust store for TLS**